Kralizek/Hyde/README.md

 - hyde page view
 - hyde page delete

-The tool will be built in .NET Core and be available as a global tool.
-I aim to be using the new [`System.CommandLine`](https://github.com/dotnet/command-line-api) APIs.
+The tool will be built in .NET and be available as a global tool.
+This prototype uses the Spectre Console CLI library.

 Ideally, the tool should expose an interactive UI similar to the one found in the GitHub CLI.